-DSS will assess each eligible and compliant application on its merit and compare it to other eligible applications.
-Assessment will be undertaken by DSS personnel, who will undertake training to ensure consistent assessment of all applications.
+Assessment will be undertaken by the department's personnel, who will undertake training to ensure consistent assessment of all applications.

-Any expert/advisor, who is not a Commonwealth Official, will be required/expected to perform their duties in accordance with the CGRGs.
+Any expert/advisor, who is not a Commonwealth official, will be required/expected to perform their duties in accordance with the CGRGs.